 If comparing it in that manner, it would depend on which Amazon product category you're promoting to determine which pays more.

-Ultimately, the Amazon Influencer program provides more opportunities to earn Amazon commissions than it does to be solely an Amazon affiliate.
+Ultimately, the Amazon Influencer program provides more opportunities to earn commissions as an Amazon product tester and reviewer than it does to be solely an Amazon affiliate.

 In that case, my personal verdict is that being an Amazon Influencer vs affiliate will earn you more creator commissions overall.

 Amazon Influencer vs Affiliate Conclusion

 Amazon has come a long way since its days of being an online bookstore with the best prices on the web.
 Nowadays, Amazon offers so much more including on-demand video streaming, fast delivery Grocery shopping, Amazon music and in-home services.

 During this time, consumers have also changed the way they shop.
 More people are buying products based on recommendations from their favorite influencers right within the social media apps they found them on.